SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 ![](/images/zg_050.png)

-Extra Inputs:
+Extra Inputs, in most shaders:
+* **Direction Map**: a DirectionMap provides with a kind of colorful anisotropic (directional) gloss that is applied to hairs, the skin and fur of some species (such as Cathar and Nautolan) and creatures, and even in weapons.
+As it requires feeding them some vector information calculations, the shaders able to use it output such vector data as an auxiliar output to be linked to these texturemap nodes' vector inputs.
+This Add-on's converter tool does that for us.

+  It's been tested in hairs and creatures so far.
+TORCommunity.com's Character Designer doesn't annotate the DirectionMap data in the paths.json file it saves inside the character's .zip file, but when collecting the assets it copies in each material subfolder a .mat file that has the DirectionMap's filepath.
+By opening it with any text editor we can read that data and locate them.
+They are stored in `resources\art\lookuptables`.

 * **Specular and Roughness strength**: All shaders have them.
 They try to simulate the Principled BSDF shader's settings of the same name, but don't work in exactly the same way.

   The .gr2 Add-on's modern shaders, instead of using Blender's Glossy shader or the Principled BSDF one (save in one specific case) to produce glossiness, replicate the way SWTOR calculates it and adds it to the diffuse color before feeding it to a diffuse shader (which is one of the reasons baking textures with them requires presents some problems).

   As I don't fully understand how it works yet and whether producing a PBR specular/roughness-like through it is doable or not while keeping it identical with default values, what I've done is something that *looks like* such functionality by using the roughness strength input to both feed Blender's Glossy BSDF shader's roughness input and crossfade its results with the original SWTOR shading system.

-  So, instead of the standard roughness range between 0 and 1, here 1 means SWTOR's "natural" results.
-Most of these extras assume that 1 means default SWTOR-like.
+  So, instead of the standard roughness range between 0 and 1, here 1 means SWTOR's "natural" results. **Most of these extras assume that 1 means default SWTOR-like**.

   As for the specular strength input, it just multiplies the SWTOR-type specular by it, 1 being the game's original look.

+  In the case of the Garment Shader (used for dresses and armor), there are separate specular/roughness inputs for each dyeable area (corresponding to the Palette1 and Palette2 sets of standard inputs) and also for the non-dyeable ones, as sometimes that's an interesting thing to have.

-* **Emission Strength**: for turning control panels, capital ship windows, gear's glowy bits and others decidedly incandescent!
+* **Emission Strength**: for turning glowy bits such as control panels, spaceship windows, armor lights and others far brighter than in the game.
+In the Eye Shader it only affects species with glowy eyes like the Chiss.
 * **Normal Strength**: raised above 1.0, it emphasizes objects's surface relief, if in a somewhat wonky way.
 It doesn't work terribly great on solid surface objects, but in characters it provides a very striking "**League of Legends: Arcane**" look (which in the series was achieved through hand-painted textures), so, I suspect it's going to be a favorite.

+  In the case of the Garment Shader (used for dresses and armor), there are separate Normal Strength inputs for each dyeable area and also for the non-dyeable ones.

-* **Transparency**: this is a global material transparency factor, unrelated to its opacity map.
+* **Transparency**: this is a global material transparency factor, unrelated to any opacity map in the material.
 Its main mission is to allow us to invisibilize a part of an object, such as the feet of a Player Character that has been turned into a single mesh and happens to be poking through its boots.

+A few additional, shader-specific inputs:

+In the **SkinB Shader**:
-* **Complexion Gamma**: to contrast a character's complexion texturemap without the need to switch its Color Space to sRGB or interpose some color correction node.
+* **Complexion Gamma**: to contrast a character's complexion texturemap without the need for the old trick of switching its Color Space to sRGB or interposing some color correction node.
-* **Scar Gamma, Color and Normal Strength**, to adjust scars and age maps just the way we want them.
+* **Scar Gamma, Color and Normal Strength**, to adjust scars and age maps in intensity, color, and appearance of bumpiness.
-* **Direction Map**: it's been added to the SkinB shader in a provisional manner (I'm not sure if it's correctly done).

-Not everything works well: the ones in the Eye Shader hardly show any effect and need rethinking (also, we need Sith Glowy Eyes.
-Coming soon :D ).
-DirectionMaps seem to get extremely wonky in some objects when rendering through Cycles, too.
+* **Skin Pores Density and Strength**: its a Voronoi noise-based bump effect that simulates skin pores with a certain amount of success.
+It uses some other textures' channels to attenuate its effect in regions of the face where it's obvious it doesn't work too well, like the lips, and it's very much a work in progress: it looks weird in joined, double vertices-merged, subdivided bodies unless one raises the density.
+Given that, it might receive new parameters in the future (XYZ scaling factors or the like).

+In the **Eye Shader**:
+* **Emission Strength: as mentioned, it only shows its effects in species with naturally glowy eyes like the Chiss.
+* **In-Shadow Compensation: as it is easy for the eyes of a character to get lost inside the face's shadows, this allows for adding a bit of emissiveness to compensate.
+* **Dark Side Glow Strength and Tint: Sith Glowy Eyes!!!
+As it is done right now, it uses as a base the character's eye texture without the re-color that the character uses, as most eye textures have warm colors that will give the typical Sith glowy amber look when mixed in.
+Still, there is a tinting color well for finetuning or completely altering the effect: to cancel the tinting, just set the color's saturation to zero (either the S of HSV to zero, or all RGB to equal values).
+* **Normal Strength** in the Eye Shader doesn't do much.
+It's there for consistency, and at best it displaces the reflections in the eye a little.
+Ideally, we would add an anime-like pupil system and specific controls for that.
+We'll see.

 Extra Outputs:
 * **Diffuse Color AUX**: the diffuse color in RGB, with the PaletteMap re-hue already applied!